What to Know About the New Federal Regulations for Energy Efficiency

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to look is the yellow EnergyGuide label attached to the side of your AC or heat pump.
-You can also check for your air conditioner or heat pump's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to look is the yellow EnergyGuide label attached to the side of your air conditioning unit or heat pump.
+You can also look for your air conditioner or heat pump’s make and model on the DOE’s Energy Compliance Certification Database.

-Systems installed prior to 2023 will list a SEER rating.
-Those manufactured in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
-All units made and installed in 2023 or later will get a SEER2 rating.
+Units installed before 2023 will have a SEER rating.
+Those made in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
+All units made and installed in 2023 or later will come with a SEER2 rating.

-Note that air conditioning systems made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 forward.
-If an HVAC company breaks these regulations and the DOE cites them, they must replace the non-compliant AC unit without charging the homeowner.
+Know that air conditioners made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 onward.
+If an installer breaks these regulations and the DOE cites them, they must replace the non-compliant AC unit without charging the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the change to SEER2, EER2 and HSPF2 only places restrictions on newly manufactured and installed HVAC units.
-There is not a legal requirement to replace your home's air conditioner.
-However, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on power bills and grant access to more advanced features, including smart thermostats and zoning.
+No, the shift to SEER2, EER2 and HSPF2 only affects newly manufactured and installed HVAC units.
+There’s no legal necessity to replace your existing AC unit.
+Having said that, if you’re wanting to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and grant access to more advanced features, including smart thermostats and zoning.

-Whether you determine now is the time to replace your current AC system, or you want to keep your current air conditioner in top shape and going strong, Service Experts Heating & Air Conditioning can help.
-We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you select and install a compliant air conditioner or heat pump.
-We also perform reliable air conditioning maintenance and repairs if you’re not looking to replace your system.
+Regardless if you determine now is the time to replace your current AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you find and install a compliant air conditioner or heat pump.
+We also perform dependable air conditioning maintenance and repairs if you’re not quite ready to replace your system.

-When you work with Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
-We are fully committed to your comfort, environmental sustainability and utter satisfaction.
+When you reach out to Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
+We are committed to your comfort, environmental sustainability and absolute satisfaction.

-Prepared to switch to a SEER2-compliant cooling system?
+Eager to switch to a SEER2-compliant AC?
 Still have questions?
-Call Service Experts Heating & Air Conditioning at 540-302-8645 today, and we’ll assist you every single step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll assist you every step of the way!